exercism/rust/docs/CONTRIBUTING.md

 The input of the template is the canonical data from [`problem-specifications`]. if you want to exclude certain tests from being generated, you have to set `include = false` in `.meta/tests.toml`.
+Please include a comment about the reason for excluding it.
+If you want to add additional track-specific tests, you can do so in a file `.meta/additional-tests.json`.
+Only do this with a good reason for not upstreaming these tests.

 Find some tips about writing tera templates [here](#tera-templates).